The Ireland Walking Guide

 About

 Our ongoing and long-term mission is to present The Ireland Walking Guide website as the very best independent all-Ireland walking information resource at absolutely no cost to our website visitors.
 We have no need to pursue government or other third-party funding or support to achieve this, nor do we rely on fee-based memberships or subscriptions.
 Our initiatives are all free to participants and we do not sell any own-branded merchandise.
-In short, we generate no financial income from the Irish walking community or from any other external sources.
+In short, we generate no financial income from the Irish walking community or from any other external funders.
 All website development and running costs are taken care of in-house by Donard Media.

 We will never ever ask you to donate money to support The Ireland Walking Guide website's ongoing development or to help cover its running costs.
 We are not a charity.
 In fact, we would much prefer it if you donate your hard-earned cash to a registered charity of your own choice.
 The closest thing to advertising that you will ever see on this website is limited to our Community section.
 This is a dedicated directory where walking clubs, guides, events and certain businesses can get listed for free.